onedata/onedata-documentation/docs/user-guide/views.md

 The model has the following fields:
  * `onedata_json` - map of JSON metadata values
  * `onedata_rdf` - RDF metadata in plain text
- * extended attributes set by users
+ * extended attributes set by users - a key-value map on the top level of the object
  ```javascript 1.8
 custom_metadata = {
     "onedata_json": {